Want to know how’s your keyword ranking has changed over time? Find out how Rank Tracking can help you to do so.

 5. Grouping your keywords with tags

-Rank Tracking allows you to divide relevant keywords into several groups, making it easier for you to track them.
-You can categorize them according to quality, content topic and importance.
+The tag features in Rank Tracking allow you to divide relevant keywords into several groups, making it easier for you to track them.
+You can categorize them according to quality, content topic, and importance.

 By prioritizing different keyword groups, you make it easier to analyze and evaluate the information from your monitoring processes.
 The different keyword categories will also let you know what keywords to keep and what not for your next SEO strategies.